Generic Name: cabazitaxel (ka-baz-i-TAX-el)

 Pharmacologic Class: Mitotic Inhibitor

-Cabazitaxel belongs to the group of medicines called antineoplastics.
+Cabazitaxel belongs to the group of medicines called antineoplastics (cancer medicines).
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.

-cabazitaxel is to be administered only by or under the immediate supervision of your doctor.
+Cabazitaxel is to be given only by or under the direct supervision of your doctor.